FATE ONE: A Prophecy

 “Your formalities are always in excess, Terra,” she scolds him.
 “It seems rather I should apologize for your disturbance.
 That terrible dream still grips you this morn, I suspect with regret.”

 “Besides, what I called you here for this morning is much more of a… personal errand.”
-Her tone seems calculated, as if she is trying to avoid her phrasing in any way that may create hesitance from the young man.
+Her tone calculates, as if trying to avoid her phrasing in any way that may create hesitance from the young man.

 Terra takes ease from her words as she signals him to have a seat in the leather covered chair cornering her room facing toward her desk.
 She leans back to sit against the tabletop, book still open in one hand.
 A gold ring containing a single tourmaline-shaded jewel can be seen among the grasping fingers of her left hand he never recalls her wearing prior.